donghyunshim/FinalGame/README.md

 Chroeography in code:
 used the equivalent of tweens chains and events in unity to create a coherent
 cinematic for the begining of the game.

+**Scene Flow Prototype:**

+Scene Types:
+Main Title
+Credits
+Settings
+Game

+Communication between Scenes:
+The Volume slider Adjusted in the Settings Scene will be carried throughout other scenes that have audio

+Reachability:
+All scenes are reachable from Main Menu and Vice Versa.
+Different Screens Like credits and Settings have
+a back button to allow traversal.

+Transitions: Animated Transition when hovering over buttons aswell as when pressing play and moving onto
+next scene.